Skip to Content

 Should I inform the DVLA of my hearing loss?
 For most people driving for domestic journeys, there is no need to worry as the answer is no. There is no need to inform the DVLA of a hearing loss diagnosis for a car or motorcycle license.

 Should I inform the DVLA of my hearing loss if I drive for work?
 On the other hand, for a bus, coach or lorry license, it is important to inform the DVLA if you are deaf.
-It is unlikely to affect your ability to drive but if the driver is involved in an accident without having done so, it can lead to fines and prosecution.
+It is unlikely to affect your ability to drive, but if the driver is involved in an accident without having done so, it can lead to fines and prosecution.

 The short, easy-to-complete AUD1 form is accessible on the YouGov website.
-Once completed they may request further information from your hearing healthcare adviser or doctor so make sure you are in touch with them too.
+Once completed, they may request further information from your hearing healthcare adviser or doctor, so make sure you are in touch with them too.

 How will hearing loss affect my driving lessons and tests?

 Can I learn to drive with hearing loss?
-Yes, you can still apply for your provisional license as normal and special provisions are available for the tests such as:
+Yes, you can still apply for your provisional license as normal and special provisions are available for the tests, such as:

-• Theory Test: For the multiple-choice theory test you can have an onscreen BSL interpreter, have a lip reader during the test and/or use a listening aid hearing loop.
+• Theory Test: For the multiple-choice theory test, you can have an onscreen BSL interpreter, have a lip reader during the test and/or use a listening aid hearing loop.

-• Practical Test: You need to inform the DVSA of hearing requirements in the practical test so the examiner is aware and can make accommodations.
+• Practical Test: You need to inform the DVSA of your hearing requirements in the practical test so the examiner is aware and can make accommodations.

-If you have severe hearing loss some driving schools are specialised with instructors fluent in BSL - finding a ‘deaf aware’ instructor will help immensely and make you feel more confident in training and exam conditions.
+If you have severe hearing loss, some driving schools are specialised with instructors fluent in BSL - finding a ‘deaf aware’ instructor will help immensely and make you feel more confident in training and exam conditions.

-If you rely on lipreading it is still possible to learn to drive this way, your instructor may also get you to stop when they need to explain something to you so that you can lipread or look at written instructions.
+If you rely on lipreading, it is still possible to learn to drive this way.
+Your instructor may also get you to stop when they need to explain something to you so that you can lipread or look at written instructions.

-As you can see there are plenty of accommodations to ensure you succeed and pass each section of your driving test with ease.
-If you’re feeling unsure about any of these aspects or with just the examiner in the car in the practical test it is possible to take your driving instructor with you (just make sure you arrange that with them in advance!)
+As you can see, there are plenty of accommodations to ensure you succeed and pass each section of your driving test with ease.
+If you’re feeling unsure about any of these aspects or with just the examiner in the car in the practical test, it is possible to take your driving instructor with you (just make sure you arrange that with them in advance!)

 Driving with Hearing Loss